 This is an incredible opportunity to respond in generous gratitude for the years of spiritual mothering we have all received.

 Paul’s form of Multiple Sclerosis has gone from relapsing/remitting to progressive which means that it continues to affect more parts of the body in more ways, more frequently and with more severity.
 Currently, Paul is almost wheelchair bound, lives with limited mobility, spasticity, muscle inflammation, tremors, sleeping difficulty, dizziness, and nausea.
 As MS continues Paul will be at greater risk for osteoporosis, getting pressure sores, pneumonia, bladder and kidney infections and aspiration.
 Paul’s need for physical care will likely increase over time.
 Our hope is that Krystal will be free to care for any needs without adding the pressure of bringing in additional income.

 In addition to caring for Paul’s physical needs, Krystal manages doctor and specialist visits and extensive phone calls with insurance companies.
 She is also a mom to 6 children, 4 of whom are still living at home, 1 in college and 1 grown son who just had his first baby; this is a full-time job in and of itself.

 Being a full time caregiver will require every mental, emotional and physical capacity Krystal has and respite care will be necessary.
 Quality respite care ensures that both Paul and Krystal will be supported.
-Funds raised from this site can provide that kind of care.
+Gifts from this site can provide that kind of care.